Greenhouse Overview

 In addition to flowering plants the living collections also contain a number of notable gymnosperms.
 Included among these are Gnetum, Ephedra, and Welwitschia of the order Gnetales, which are characterized by the unusual character (for gymnosperms) of having vessels.
 The genus Welwitschia is an especially bizarre plant that comes from the Angolan and Namibian desert and has only two leaves throughout its entire life even though it may grow to be hundreds of years old.
 Welwitschia is dioecious and our collection contains large plants of both sexes, each of which have flowered recently.

-The collection also holds a number of cycads, primitive gymnosperms that go back to the age of the dinosaurs, and which, like Ginkgo, retain motile, flagellate sperm cells.
+The collection also holds a number of cycads, gymnosperms that go back to the age of the dinosaurs, and which, like Ginkgo, retain motile, flagellate sperm cells.
 Cycads in the collection include Bowenia, Dioon, Cycas, Encepharlartos, Zamia, Microcycas, and Stangeria.
 The genus Microcycas, which is endemic to a very restricted area of Cuba, is one of the rarest of cycads.
 Stangeria when first discovered in South Africa was sent back to the Royal Botanic Gardens at Kew and first described as a fern.
 It was only later when it produced cones that it was realized that it was actually a gymnosperm.